Omega — Autonomous Engineering Operations

 Step 3 — Brief construction

 The bot builds a brief for the oracle.
+The brief is now produced by the /dispatch-oracle skill (the legacy f-string remains as fallback when the skill probe times out).
 The brief includes:

 {